jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 But there is more to the behavior of a command, compared to a normal object.

 A command definition contains a collection of other commands to execute.
-The collection is sorted by the order in which these sub-commands will execute.
+The collection is sorted by the order in which these sub-commands might execute.

 The command definition can also contain a set of related objects.
 Those are the parameters of the command.
 They are just input, output, throughput or downput.
 This input, output, throughput and downput is passed on to the sub-commands, that are given outward references to these items (the parameters of the sub-commands are pointers to pointers that way).
 Some parameters may become *required*, so that you have to fill them in, or have to use them as output.